Jonathan Schoop Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 17th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 15th in MLB.

-- The Blue Jays have the 21st-ranked team ERA across all league pitching staffs (5.06).
+- The Blue Jays have the 18th-ranked team ERA across all MLB pitching staffs (4.84).

-- Gausman (1-1) makes the start for the Blue Jays, his third of the season.
+- The Blue Jays will send Bassitt (1-1) to make his third start of the season.

-- In his last time out on Thursday, the righty tossed six scoreless innings against the Kansas City Royals while surrendering four hits.
+- His last time out came on Saturday against the Los Angeles Angels, when the righty tossed six innings, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.